-Akita is a prefecture in Northern Japan and the birthplace of various national crafts.
-Its abundance in beautiful nature has been utilized by various art industries, amongst which Odate bentwood.
+Akita is a prefecture of northern Japan and the cradle of many national crafts.
+Its abundance in beautiful nature has been used by various art industries, including Odate Bentwood.

-Natural Akita cedar is first peeled – either by hand or with a saw mill.
+Natural Akita cedar is first peeled - by hand or with a sawmill.
 The peeled wood is then placed in hot water until it has softened.
-It is then taken out of the water and wrapped around a special roller, in order to curve.
-The overlapping part of wood is fastened in order to keep it all together, and the constriction is then left to air dry naturally.
-Once it has dried up, the overlapping flaps are glued together.
-The overlapping parts are tied together with beautifully contrasting pieces of Sakura cherry bark.
-Finally, the lid and bottom are inserted and glued on to finish the product.
+He is then pulled out of the water and wrapped around a special roller to bend it.
+The overlapping piece of wood is fixed so that everything stays together, and then the constriction is allowed to air dry naturally.
+Once it has dried, the overlapping flaps are glued together.
+The overlapping parts are tied together by pieces of Sakura cherry tree bark that are very contrasted.
+Finally, the lid and bottom are inserted and glued to finish the product.

-Especially the bento lunchboxes are well-known and ever so popular due to their great quality and longevity.
-The nature of the cedar wood helps to keep stored food fresh, and as most products are not lacquered, the intense aroma is said to enhance the flavor of your food.
-They furthermore keep bacteria out, and keep your food cool in summer and hot in winter.
+Bento boxes are particularly well known and very popular because of their quality and longevity.
+The nature of cedar wood helps keep food stored cool and, since most products are not lacquered, the intense aroma enhances the taste of your food.
+In addition, they prevent bacteria from entering and keep your food cool in summer and warm in winter.

-1600 marks the start of an important period in Japanese history.
-The decisive ‘Battle of Sekigahara’ is regarded as the unofficial start of the Tokugawa Shogunate; the last feudal military government in Japan.
-On the losing side was military commander Satake Yoshinobu, who was forced to move to the most extreme part of the Japanese main island Honshu.
-There, he was met with poverty and a small society that was hanging on by a thread.
-The Satake family, living in the Odate castle, tried to find a way to improve the living situation for the people in Odate city and eventually found a solution in the rich supplies of timber in the area.
-At first, low ranked warriors were ordered to use the cedar tree wood to make simple crafts.
-As their production increased, instead of paying their annual tribute in rice, the locals were asked to collect more wood from nearby mountain areas.
-Gradually, the artworks became more complex and the workload increased as they were now selling their produce in cities reaching all the way to Edo (modern day Tokyo).
+1600 marks the beginning of an important period in Japanese history.
+The decisive "Sekigahara Battle" is considered the unofficial start of the Tokugawa shogunate; the last feudal military government in Japan.
+Military commander Satake Yoshinobu was forced to visit the most extreme part of the main island of Honshu, Japan.
+There, he was confronted with poverty and a small society that was hanging by a thread.
+The Satake family, living in Odate Castle, tried to find a way to improve the living conditions of the inhabitants of Odate City and finally found a solution to the rich timber supply of the region.
+At first, lower-ranking warriors were ordered to use cedar wood to make simple handicrafts.
+As their production increased, instead of paying their annual rice tribute, people were asked to collect more wood in nearby mountain areas.
+Gradually, the works of art became more complex and the workload increased because they now sold their products in cities up to Edo (modern Tokyo).

-The cedar timber proofed to be ideal food containers due to their flexibility, heat- and moisture retaining features and antiseptic qualities.
-The wood is also beautifully colored, lightweight and has a great aroma that enhances any type of food stored in it.
-Located in cooler areas, the trees grow relatively slowly, creating a wonderful pattern of annual tree rings.
+Cedar wood has proven to be an ideal food container because of its flexibility, its heat and moisture retention properties and its antiseptic qualities.
+The wood is also beautifully colored, light and has an excellent aroma that enhances any type of food stored.
+Located in colder areas, the trees grow relatively slowly, creating a magnificent pattern of annual rings.
 The finished products are timeless, simple and undeniably beautiful.

 The logging of naturally grown Akita cedar has recently been prohibited for forest preservation.